Komo Kulshan and his two wives

 The story of Komo Kulshan and his two wives is a Lummi tale describing the creations of landmarks in the Pacific Northwest.
 The story can be broken down into three main sections for each character, Duh-hwahk in the creation of Mount Rainier, Whaht-kway in the creation of the Nooksack River and Spieden Island, and Komo Kulshan in the creation of Mt.
 Baker.
-Each of the landmarks are named after the character and is in the Lummi native language.
+Each of the landmarks is named after the character and is in the Lummi native language.
 Komo Kulshan translates to "white, shining mountain" or "great white watcher", and his two wives, Duh-hwahk, meaning "clear sky," and Whaht-kway meaning "fair maiden".

 The Lummi

 The Lummi (/ˈlʌmi/ LUM-ee; Lummi: Xwlemi [χʷləˈmi]; also known as Lhaq'temish (LOCK-tə‐mish), or People of the Sea), are a tribe under the Lummi Nation located along the northernmost area of the western coast of Washington in Whatcom County, and Puget Sound.
 Traditionally, the Lummi people have traveled back and forth between the sea and the mountains with the seasons.